-Investor registration & account set up

-Existence/level of complexity of registration requirements for international investors such as Tax IDs as well as ease/complexity for setting up to the complexity of the co local accounts (e.g., documents to be provided, approvals required).
+Investor registration & account set up Existence/level of complexity of registration requirements for international investors such as Tax IDs as well as ease/complexity for setting up local accounts (e.g., documents to be provided, approvals required).
 The tim to complete the process includes the preparation of the documents.